What is a Tied Agent in the Forex Market and How do I Become a Forex Tied Agent?

 In order to become a Tied Agent, you should first have an established business in place, or at least the structure.
 The absolute minimum requirements would be: a forex broker website, company incorporation, bank account for receiving rebates, and a basic business plan.
 Note that existing Introducing Brokers or affiliates that can demonstrate an established level of business activity in form of client volume and deposits will receive more lucrative proposals than a newly established broker.

-If you are just starting starting your own FX brokerage, this shouldn’t be considered a discouragement.
-Our team at Atomiq Consulting will know of several brokers willing to partner with your broker, even if the firm is a startup.
-Just make sure to understand that the initial offering by the licensee may not be as lucrative for startup brokers.
+If you are just starting starting your own FX brokerage, don’t view the above as a discouragement.
+Our team at Atomiq Consulting has several brokers in our network willing to partner with your business, even if the firm is a startup.
+It’s important to understand, though that the initial offering by the licensee may not be as lucrative for startup brokers.
 With that in mind, we’ll provide the necessary resources to help your new broker both grow and expand over time.

 The actual process of becoming a Tied Agent in the forex market is quite simple.
 Once our team learns a little more about your business plans, we’ll introduce you to several established, EU regulated forex brokerages in our network.
 After your broker / white label has reviewed the offers and decided upon the best choice, you’ll then begin the KYC process with the FX broker you’ve chosen to partner with.
-You should expect to provide the broker partner / licensee with basic information about all company directors and shareholders.
+You should expect to provide the sponsor broker (licensee) with basic information about all company directors and shareholders.
 In addition, the licensee will also ask for a business plan which must includes revenue projections, marketing strategy and intended product offerings.
-Upon approval by one of the FX brokers in our network, you’ll then be on your way!
+Upon approval by one of the FX brokers in our network, you’ll then be on your way to becoming a forex Tied Agent!

 Tradeoffs Worth Considering Before Becoming a Forex Tied Agent in the EU

 Because a Tied Agent does not have the same reporting and financial obligations as a regulated broker, it won’t be possible to directly receive client funds, which is one of the compromises that must be considered when becoming a forex tied agent.
-Just bear in mind that your startup won’t need to worry about securing a bank account, avoiding what has become a massive headache for newly formed forex brokerages.
+Bear in mind that there is an upside as it relates to banking.
+As mentioned earlier, startup forex brokerages are now struggling to obtain bank accounts, especially unregulated firms.
+Becoming a Tied Agent completely avoids what has become a massive headache for newly formed forex brokerages.

-An additional trade-off is that the Tied Agent cannot earn as much in revenue as a fully licensed brokerage and will most likely pay a monthly fee to the sponsor broker for the additional compliance and reporting work involved.
-Before you dismiss the idea of becoming a Tied Agent, it’s important to keep in mind that your brokerage will not be responsible for any of the regulatory, accounting, or other overhead involved in running a regulated forex brokerage, which in our opinion is a more than fair compromise.
+Another trade-off your brokerage must consider is that a Tied Agent cannot generate as much revenue as a fully licensed brokerage and will most likely pay a monthly fee to the sponsor broker (licensee) for the additional compliance and reporting work involved.
+Before you dismiss the idea of becoming a Tied Agent, it’s important to keep in mind that your brokerage will not be responsible for any of the regulatory, accounting, or additional overhead involved in running a regulated forex brokerage, which in our opinion is a more than fair compromise.

 Atomiq Consulting – Your Partner for Becoming a Forex Tied Agent

-To learn more about becoming a forex Tied Agent, go over basic costs, or address any additional questions about launching a forex broker, don’t hesitate to contact Atomiq Consulting today!
+To learn more about becoming a forex Tied Agent, discuss the basic costs involved, or simply address any additional questions about launching a forex broker, don’t hesitate to contact Atomiq Consulting today!

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.